 You could measure a variety of things, for example:

-- The of clicks they take within the user settings page
+- The number of clicks they take within the user settings page.

-- The of errors that appear when users attempt to save invalid settings
+- The number of errors that appear when users attempt to save invalid settings.

-- The percentage of users who reach the settings page that fail to customize the settings away from the default settings
+- The percentage of users who reach the settings page that fails to customize the settings away from the default settings.

 Each of these key performance indicators, or KPIs, might be something that you can control from optimizing your product.